jorgegv/rage1/doc/DATAGEN.md

 * `NAME`: the name of the screen, used for referencing it from other elements
+* `DATASET`: the number of the dataset where the screen should go.
+It can be an integer number starting at 0, or the special name `home`.
+If no dataset is defined for a screen, the default value `home` is used.
 * `OBSTACLE`: places an element on the screen.
 The Hero can not go through this element (=obstacle) but s/he must move around.
 Arguments:
   * `NAME`: the Btile that will be used to draw this obstacle